 Join me for a workshop on making bone black handmade watercolor paint (& willow charcoal sticks to use for drawing).
-The cost is $75 OR a rick of firewood.
-(Or a comparable value of hay suitable for horses, lol.)
+The cost is $75 (Or a comparable value of hay suitable for horses, lol).

 Making Bone Black (& willow charcoal sticks)